 Other receivable relates to USD-denominated amounts advanced to Star City Property Development Co., Ltd ("Star City").
 The advance is for purpose of purchasing and carrying out development of residential and commercial units for sale on two parcels of land in Cambodia by Star City.
 The amount is unsecured, non-interest bearing and expected to be repaid when there is income from the development.
 As other receivable's cash flows do not represent solely payments of principal and interest, it is carried at fair value through profit or loss.
-As the balance is expected to be fully repaid by 21 December 2021, it has been reclassified from non-current to current accordingly.
+As the balance is expected to be fully repaid immediately upon the sale of the two parcels of land, it has been classified as current accordingly.